Poundland owner picks Warsaw over London for Pepco listing

 ($1 = 0.8256 euros)

-Reporting by James Davey, Editing by Paul Sandle, Sarah Young and Jane Merriman
+Reporting by James Davey, additional reporting by Anna Koper and Alan Charlish in Warsaw; Editing by Paul Sandle, Sarah Young and Jane Merriman

 Our Standards: The Thomson Reuters Trust Principles.